wwPDB/py-wwpdb_apps_val_rel/README.md

         --release - find PDB entries in the for_release/added folder
-        --modified - find PDB entries in the for_release/modified folder --emdb_release - find EMDB entries in the for_release/emd folder
+        --modified - find PDB entries in the for_release/modified folder --emdb_release - find EMDB entries in the for_release/emd folder --skip_emdb - if only PDB entry reports with no visual analysis is required.

 This should be run on a cron every few hours